PPEOPLENSE

 GCC Relevance

-Vision 2030 is a management-capability bet, not just a hiring one.
-Saudization and localization targets move nationals into management roles on an accelerated timeline — which makes the "promoted without training" gap more acute, not less.
-Localizing the headcount without developing the managers fills seats without building capability.
+Vision 2030 is a management-capability bet, not only a hiring one.
+Saudization and localization targets move nationals into management on an accelerated timeline — which makes the "promoted without training" gap more acute, not less.
+Filling management seats with nationals without developing them localises the headcount but not the capability.

 Sources

-All corpus articles below open in our admin reader with the editorial-summary contract banner — our text summary on Peoplense, with the full text, author voice, and figures at the original publisher.
+All five library sources below are open-licensed and open in our reader with the editorial-summary contract banner — our text summary on Peoplense, with the full text, author voice, and figures at the original publisher.

 Get the Monday Brief